AdiBak/styletransfergame/README.md

 To develop the final version, I chose ReactJS because of its component-based structure and state management capabilities, which helped efficiently track game progress, selections, and animations.
 The implementation process involved:

-- Fetching Game Data: The JSON file stored all game data, with each entry containing a stylized image, its source images, incorrect options, and style transfer iteration images.
+- **Fetching Game Data**: The JSON file stored all game data, with each entry containing a stylized image, its source images, incorrect options, and style transfer iteration images.
 I set up React state variables to load and manage this data dynamically.

-- Structuring the UI: I created a responsive layout where the stylized image remained fixed on the left, while the image options dynamically updated in the grid on the right.
+- **Structuring the UI**: I created a responsive layout where the stylized image remained fixed on the left, while the image options dynamically updated in the grid on the right.

-- User Feedback: I wanted to make things responsive to user interaction.
+- **User Feedback**: I wanted to make things responsive to user interaction.
 Primarily, the user would select images and be notified if the guess was correct or incorrect, so providing feedback involved:
   - Hover Effects: Enlarged images slightly and thickened their borders.
   - Selection Effects: Clicking an image applies a pressed-down animation and a blue border to confirm selection.
 This allows users to see what they chose.
   - Guess Checking: When two images are selected, the game checks if they were correct and lets the user know.